grafana/github-datasource/docs/sources/variables-and-macros/variables.md

 ---
-slug: '/variables'
 title: 'Variables'
 menuTitle: Variables
-description: Using variables for the GitHub data source plugin
+description: Learn about the variables you can use in the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github